ZoMiGo/diyBMSv4ESP32/README.md

+WARNING
+This is a DIY product/solution so don’t use this for safety critical systems or in any situation where there could be a risk to life.

+There is no warranty, it may not work as expected or at all.

+The use of this project is done so entirely at your own risk.
+It may involve electrical voltages which could kill - if in doubt, seek help.

+The use of this project may not be compliant with local laws or regulations - if in doubt, seek help.

 # diyBMS v4 Modular

 Version 4 of the diyBMS.
 Do-it-yourself battery management system for Lithium ion battery packs and cells